DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/provide-data/supported-data-sources.md

 ## OLAP Data Source
 To use the OLAP data source, the Dashboard Designer requires Microsoft Analysis Services OLE DB and Microsoft ADOMD.NET providers to be installed on your machine.
 Refer to [Data providers used for Analysis Services connections](https://msdn.microsoft.com/en-us/library/dn141152.aspx#bkmk_OLE) for more information.

-The following OLAP servers are supported.
+The following OLAP servers are supported:
 * Microsoft SQL Server 2000 Analysis Services
 * Microsoft SQL Server 2005 Analysis Services
 * Microsoft SQL Server 2008 Analysis Services